 - Before proceeding to adjust this screw, please note the screw doesn’t have any markings on so if you move the screw too much it may be difficult to reinstate to the original position.
 So mark the original position using a marker first.

-- To make the adjustments, get a tiny screw driver (your machine might come equipped with such screw driver), turn the screw to the right for tighter tension or to the left for looser tension.
+- To make the adjustments, get a tiny screw driver (your machine might come equipped with such screw driver), turn the screw to the right for tighter tension or to the left to loosen bobbin tension.

-- Another way to check the bobbin tension is to thread the needle, lower the presser foot then tug on both threads simultaneous.
+- Another way to check the tension in your bobbin is to thread the needle, lower the presser foot then tug on both threads simultaneous.
 If they come out even you have set the perfect tension.

 If you found this tutorial helpful and informative I would love to know it so please leave a comment below and don’t forget to rate the tutorial.
 Thanks!